Publication

 Understanding Mental Health Disparities in Minority Populations

-White adults (50%) report using mental health services more often than Black (39%) and Hispanic adults (36%).3 Both Asian (55%) and Black (46%) adult populations reported difficulty in finding a provider who understood their background and experiences, compared with their White counterparts (38%).
-Hispanic adults comprised the largest population reporting they did not receive mental health care, primarily because they did not know how to find a provider (24%) or because they were afraid or embarrassed to seek care (30%).
-Notably, individuals of a racial and ethnic minority who received mental health care encountered poor quality care, based on the Surgeon General’s landmark report on mental health.4
+White adults (50%) report using mental health services more often than Black (39%) and Hispanic (36%) adults.3 Asian (55%) and Black (46%) adult populations reported more difficulty than their White counterparts (38%) finding a provider who understood their background and experiences.
+Hispanic adults had the highest proportion reporting they did not receive mental health care, primarily because they did not know how to find a provider (24%) or they were afraid or embarrassed to seek care (30%).
+Notably, individuals of a racial and ethnic minority group who receive mental health care are more likely to encounter poor quality care, based on the US Surgeon General’s landmark

-The relationship between racial discrimination and worse health outcomes supports the theorization that racial discrimination can cause poorer health.6 Racial discrimination has been linked to physiological responses like dysregulated cortisol secretion, higher C-reactive protein, higher systolic and diastolic blood pressure, and augmented heart rate variability.
+Lack of access to health insurance significantly affects mental health treatment access, especially for non-White individuals, who are more likely to be uninsured.5 The relationship between racial discrimination and worse health outcomes supports the theory that racial discrimination can cause poorer health.6 Racial discrimination has been linked to physiological responses such as dysregulated cortisol secretion, higher C-reactive protein levels, higher systolic and diastolic blood pressure, and augmented heart rate variability.6

-Researchers found multiple pieces of evidence that link racial discrimination with worse mental health across various study methods, social contexts, and racial/ethnic groups.
-For example, participants who experienced racial discrimination had a 3% higher probability of having a depressive disorder (95% CI, 0.01-0.04) compared with participants who did not.
+Researchers found multiple pieces of evidence linking racial discrimination with worse mental health across various study methods, social contexts, and racial/ethnic groups.6 For example, participants who experienced racial discrimination had a 3% higher probability of having a depressive disorder (95% CI, 0.01-0.04) compared with participants who did not.
 Geographic region (95% CI, 0.01-0.08) and access to health insurance (95% CI, −0.08 to −0.02) moderated the link between racial discrimination and the probability of a depressive disorder.
+Notably, participants who experienced racial discrimination had a 2% higher probability of experiencing a substance use disorder (95% CI, 0.01-0.02) compared with participants who did not experience racial discrimination.

-Further mental health disparities persist as racial and ethnic minority populations are often underdiagnosed or misdiagnosed, fostering medical mistrust.
+Further mental health disparities persist because racial and ethnic minority populations are often underdiagnosed or misdiagnosed, fostering medical mistrust.
 Historically, Black adults remain less likely to seek care, with the COVID-19 pandemic widening racial disparities in treatment utilization.7 Specifically, Black adults are more likely to be hesitant when seeking professional help for mental health problems.
 This hesitancy stems mainly from concerns surrounding racial discrimination in health care settings.

 Supporting Diverse Communities With Proper Resources